-Historic coastal towns: In prominent locations overlooking estuaries and sea, Harwich and Brightlingsea stand as historic markers to Tendring's coast.
-These coastal settlements follow medieval street plans, with concentrated building development in their core.
-These settlements are all rich in coastal architecture, with evidence of maritime industry and commerce in the historic quays , wharfs, and oyster pits, with sea defences and their marine heritage highlighting their long history protecting Tendring from invasion.
 Seaside resorts: Dotted along the coastline of Tendring are a series of seaside resorts.
 Most are nineteenth century in origin and full of characterful Victorian seaside architecture (Georgian in Manningtree).
 The towns follow a more geometric street plan, creating residential streets with long avenues and desirable views of the sea.
 These towns provided fashionable seaside retreats throughout the nineteenth century and continued to grow throughout the early twentieth century also.
 They are urban in character with a seaside vernacular with features such as piers, hotels, promenades and gardens catering to visitors and residents.

 Estuaries: The estuaries are formed of marshland, saltmarshes, creeks, mudflats and marshland islands.
 They are distinct in character with wide uninterrupted views and a sense of isolation.
-The marshes and estuaries have been used throughout history as a key resource for agriculture, fishing and industry.
+The marshes and estuaries have been used throughout history as a key resource for grazing, fishing and industry.
 The remains of these are still visible today.
 Sea walls, sinuous boundaries and drainage channels are a dominant landscape feature.
 The field boundaries comprise drainage channels, many of which wind the courses of the former creeks.
-Parkland: historic parks and gardens are not all that common across Tendring, but where they do exist, they are extensive and well preserved.
-Thorpe Hall and St Osyth's Priory are two significant examples of historic parkland, and both are Registered Parks and Gardens.
-Thorpe Hall has a shrub and water garden, predominantly laid out between 1913 and 1945 by Lady Byng, with formal and informal features including lawns, pools and lakes, rock garden, rose garden and sunken garden.
-St Osyth's Priory is formed of an extensive eighteenth century park, including water gardens within Nun's Wood, a hermitage and nineteenth century formal gardens set within sixteenth century garden walls beside the medieval priory complex.